EugeneGohh/graduate-take-home-assignment/README.md

 through social sign up (eg **GitHub**) or sign up with conventional method email & password.
 After signing up, user profile data such as `email` & `name` will be fetched & displayed on the UI.

+Kindly run this in development by running the command `npm start`.